harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 ![Image Vector](images/image.png)

-Where the image vector is the feature vector of size nₓ.
+An image is represented in a computer as a grid of numbers (pixel) .
+This grid can be converted into a vector by flattening all pixel values into a single column.
+The resulting image vector becomes the feature vector of the image of size nₓ (e.g., for a 64×64 RGB image, nₓ = 64 × 64 × 3 = 12288).

 ---

-# Binary Classification
+## Binary Classification

 Binary classification is a type of supervised machine learning task where the model predicts one of two possible classes (outputs either 0 or 1, yes or no, true or false).